 The County recognizes as revenue grant monies received as reimbursement for costs incurred in certain federal and state programs it administers.
-The County's grant programs are subject to audit under the requirements of the Single Audit Act and OMB Circular A-133 and are generally subject to review and audit by the grantor agencies.
+The County's grant programs are subject to audit under the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, & Audit requirements for Federal Awards (Uniform Grant Guidance), and are generally subject to review and audit by the grantor agencies.
 Such audits could result in requests for reimbursement to grantor agencies for expenditures disallowed under the terms of the grant or in reductions of future grant monies.
 An annual amount is set aside for contingencies in the General Fund for this possibility.
 Based on prior experience, management believes that grant costs ultimately disallowed, if any, would not materially affect the financial condition of the County.